AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 The third best thing you can do is to buy higher printer quality components.

-Certain printer/kinematic/extruder designs *can* be better or worse than other (for example, I had a slight improvement when I started using an Orbiter extruder), but you you'll never reach perfection:
+Certain printer/kinematic/extruder designs *can* be better or worse than others (for example, I had a slight improvement when I started using an Orbiter extruder), but you you'll never reach perfection:

 ## An Analogy
 Think of it like the below graph.